Golf Types Of Shot Lies

 A sidehill lie is a slope that angles down to the right or left, which upon impact, tends to make the golf ball fly sideways depending on the angle of the slope.

-A lipout occurs when a golf ball roles around the side of the hole but does not drop in the cup.
+A lipout occurs when a golf ball rolls around the side of the hole but does not drop in the cup.